 STAs using the Group ID Management frame as defined in 8.5.16.3 (Group ID Management), before an MUMIMO

 data packet is sent to them.
-The group definition also determines the position of space-time streams
+The group definition also determines the STA position of space-time streams

 of a user within the total space-time streams being transmitted in an MU transmission.
 When an MU-MIMO